Biggest remaining need for all 32 NFL teams

 Biggest need: Defensive line

 The Redskins have a few holes, but some (running back) will have to wait until the draft.
 But they want to bolster their defensive line, pairing young promising linemen such as Jonathan Allen and Matt Ioannidis with more long-term help.
-They hosted Muhammed Wilkerson, but offered him a deal heavier on incentives than what Green Bay gave him.
+They hosted Muhammad Wilkerson, but offered him a deal heavier on incentives than what Green Bay gave him.
 They were interested in Dontari Poe and Sheldon Richardson, but it never went far.
-They're hosting Johnathan Hankins Monday and he would be the sort of player they'd like to sign long-term: Someone who can help in both the run and pass game, is only 25 years old and will be playing for another big payday in his career. -- John Keim
+They're hosting Johnathan Hankins Monday and he would be the sort of player they'd like to sign long term: Someone who can help in both the running and passing games, is only 25 years old and will be playing for another big payday in his career. -- John Keim

 NFC NORTH